Eye Movement Desensitization Reprocessing

 the optimal procedures caused the simultaneous desensitization and cognitive restructuring of memories, the elicitation of spontaneous insights, and an increase in self-efficacy, all of which appeared to be by-products of the adaptive processing of disturbing memories.

-Shapiro articulates the theoretical pivot from simple behavioral desensitization to the AIP paradigm, establishing adaptive memory reprocessing as EMDR's defining mechanism.
+Shapiro articulates the theoretical pivot from behavioral desensitization to an integrative information-processing paradigm, identifying adaptive memory processing as the core mechanism of EMDR.

 Shapiro, Francine, Eye Movement Desensitization and Reprocessing (EMDR): Basic Principles, Protocols, and Procedures, 2001thesis